 As soon as your Helm release is deployed, you'll see its state in the UI.
-The UI will be automatically updated as the different components are created.
+The UI will automatically update as the different components are created.
 Your Helm release will be ready to go once it reaches the

 You can also redeploy your Helm releases from Okteto Cloud.
 This is useful when you want to upgrade or redeploy your services.

-Select the version you want to deploy to and change the configuration if needed and click on the Redeploy button to start the upgrade process.
+Select the version you want to deploy to, change the configuration if needed, then click on the Redeploy button to start the upgrade process.
 Just like when you installed the Helm release, all the changes will be reflected in your browser as they happen.

 You can also destroy your Helm releases with a single click.
 Go back to the extended view of your Helm release and click the Destroy button.
 A confirmation dialog will pop up.
-Click on the Destroy button to confirm your actions, and the Helm release and all of the resources created for it will be gone:
+Click on the Destroy button to confirm your actions.
+The Helm release and all the resources created for it will be gone: